lightning/bolts/ext-dynamic-commitments.md

-aspirations to be able to deploy Point Time-Lock Contracts (PTLCs) to the Lightning Network, the sooner that network participants can upgrade to STCs the more we will have the necessary network infrastructure to be able to make effective PTLCs when the protocols for them are specified.
+aspirations to be able to deploy Point Time-Lock Contracts (PTLCs) to the Lightning Network, the sooner that network participants can upgrade to STCs the more we will have the necessary network infrastructure to be able to make effective use of PTLCs when the protocols for them are specified.

-Due to the design of STCs and the fact that they are designed to make full use of the capabilities afforded by Schnorr Signatures, there is no way to construct a valid `channel_announcement` message that references the output corresponding to the nodes' joint public key.
+Due to the design of STCs and the fact that they take full advantage of the capabilities afforded by Schnorr Signatures, there is no way to construct a valid `channel_announcement` message that references the output corresponding to the nodes' joint public key.
 As such, even if we were to directly spend an existing channel point to a new STC channel point, and even with the provision in BOLT 7 to delay graph pruning by 12 blocks after the channel point is spent, we have no way to make the STC known to the network at the time of writing of this proposal.

-Concurrently with this proposal is a proposal for a new gossip system that is capable of understanding announcements of the new STCs.
-However, in an effort to allow nodes to upgrade to STCs without impacting the rest of the network, the rest of the network would already need to be capable of understanding messages from this new gossip system, the pervasive deployment of which remains far in the future.
-To remove this disincentive of these channel upgrades to the involved parties, this proposal to enable the change of these channel parameters (including channel types) without requiring channel closure and reopening is submitted.
+Concurrently with this proposal is a proposal for a new gossip system that is capable of understanding the announcements of new STCs.
+However, even with a new gossip system capable of understanding the STC construction and announcement, it will take quite some time for such a system to be broadly deployed across the Lightning Network.
+In the interim, to remove this disincentive of these channel upgrades to the involved parties, this proposal to enable the change of these channel parameters (including channel types) without requiring channel closure and reopening is submitted.

 ## Preliminaries
-This proposal includes a detailed section on the preliminaries to document to reviewers and posterity some of the rationale for the design that is presented later.
-If you are a Bitcoin and Lightning Network protocol expert or you are uninterested in the thought process behind what is presented here, you may wish to skip to the Design Overview section to save time
+This proposal includes a detailed section on the preliminaries to document some of the rationale for the design that is presented later.
+If you are a Bitcoin and Lightning Network protocol expert or you are uninterested in the thought process behind what is presented here, you may wish to skip to the Design Overview section to save time.

 ### Channel Opening Parameters
 As described in BOLT 2, during the channel opening procedure there are a number of parameters specified in the `open_channel` and `accept_channel` messages that remain static over the lifetime of the channel.
 A subset of these are updatable using other messages defined in the protocol.
-However, after accounting for the channel parameters that can be changed there is a list of parameters which remain unchangeable, which we list below.
+However, after accounting for the channel parameters that can be changed using existing mechanisms, there remains a list of parameters which are unchangeable.
+We list these below:

 - dust_limit_satoshis
 - max_htlc_value_in_flight_msat
 - channel_reserve_satoshis
-- htlc_minimum_msat
 - to_self_delay
 - max_accepted_htlcs
 - funding_pubkey